-What do the words "JPEG," "hyperlink," and "gangsta" all have in common?
-They were all first used in print the year I was born.
+What do the words "cyberspace," "e-mail," and "escape key" all have in common?
+They were all first used in print the year I was born, which was 1982.
 Have you ever wondered which words are just as old as you are?

 This feature can tell you a word's "first known use," which is the first time it appeared in print with its current definition.
 This information now appears underneath definitions but there's also a special Time Traveler page.

 It's really easy to use.
 Select any year from the drop-down menu, such as the year you graduated high school or the year America was founded.
 A whole list of words will pop up.
 Then you can click a word to read its definition or share the list on Facebook or Twitter.

 You can pick any year between 1500 and 2010.
 Before 1500, words are grouped by century, from the 12th century to the 15th century.
 There's also a massive list of words that appeared in print before the 12th century.